 Marijuana has been legalized in Massachusetts for just a few months and legislators are already trying to prune back some of the provisions concerning the cultivation of marijuana, among other changes that could curb how people use and grow marijuana in the future.
 Being one of the first states to adopt legalization of marijuana statewide, the Commonwealth is struggling to get comfortable with the idea that marijuana is legal, that small amounts can be possessed without fear of prosecution, and that Massachusetts residents can grow cannabis in their homes if they so choose.
 Massachusetts marijuana laws however are evolving.
 Continue Reading

-Drug Dealers Getting Charged for Overdose Deaths
+Drug Dealers Charged with Manslaughter for Overdose

 In recent years it has become popular for illegal drug dealers to mix highly potent drugs such as the heroin with a substance known as fentanyl in order to generate a more profound high for those who are taking the drug.
 Fentanyl is the dangerous opioid drug compound that has produced far too many deaths in Massachusetts and the New England region as a result of its use.
 People who receive drugs that are mixed with fentanyl have a substantially increased risk of accidental fatal overdosing.
 In response, prosecutors are seeing drug dealers charged for deaths resulting from the drug dealing activities.
 Continue Reading